cypress-io/cypress-documentation/content/guides/core-concepts/introduction-to-cypress.md

 In Cypress there is no built in error recovery from a failed command.
-A command and its assertions all _eventually_ pass, or if one fails, all remaining commands are not run, and the test fails.
+A command and its assertions all _eventually_ pass, or if one fails, all remaining commands are not executed, and the test fails.

 You might be wondering: